Amit-Ramrakhyani/VerbalLinguists/README.md

 # Issues Faced during Output

 Issues can be found during the translation of Urdu Audio.
 Urdu has a lot of similarities to Hindi which makes it hard for the model to recognize the language.

-Also Indian English is not inluded..."iska mein aage likh rahi hu"